chelletuerk/shut-up-and-shake-it/README.md

 POST /api/v1/favorites
 * Post a 'favorited' venue
-* Add a query 'userId' query parameter to narrow down the 'favorited venue' by user
+* Add a 'userId' query parameter to narrow down the 'favorited venue' by user

 DELETE /api/v1/favorites/:id
 * Delete a 'favorited' venue providing a user ID